 - Humqadam cricket tournament with national players with disabilities

 - Humqadam health awareness sessions

-With the goal of empowering women at workplace and harness gender diversity within Telenor Pakistan’s workforce, the program provides work opportunities for women who have been on a career break to support their families or for some other personal reason.
+With the goal of empowering women at workplace and harnessing gender diversity within Telenor Pakistan’s workforce, the program provides work opportunities for women who have been on a career break to support their families or for other personal reasons.

-Telenor Pakistan truly believes that this program leads the establishment of new ways of attracting and acquiring a talent pool, while provisioning women with flexible working opportunities for them to manage their work life balance.
+Telenor Pakistan truly believes that this program leads generation of new ways of attracting and acquiring a talent pool, while provisioning women with flexible working opportunities that enable a work life balance.

-The program is a regular annual recruitment feature of TP’s culture and recruitment.
+The program is a regular annual recruitment feature of Telenor Pakistan’s culture and vision.

-So far since the program’s inception, we have on-boarded 69 Naya Aghaaz associates, with successful internal placement rate of 45% collectively on different positions in Telenor Pakistan.
-Most of remaining are working in different corporate sector organizations.
+Since the program’s inception, we have on-boarded 116 Naya Aghaaz associates, with successful internal placement rate of 40% collectively on different positions at Telenor Pakistan.
+Graduates of this program continue to work at different corporate sector organizations.